How do I file a cable complaint or resolve a billing dispute?

 What are monthly protection plans?

 Some cable companies offer service protection plans for a reoccurring monthly fee.
 This optional plan enables you to request a service technician without additional service charges.
-The cost of a technician visit to your home can range from $20-$50 per visit.

 What are the taxes and fees charged on my bill?